 2020.
-The year of the cancelled event.
+The year of the canceled event.
 The year of completely sold-out everything.
 The year of solo rides and mask life.
 But it wasn’t all bad.
 The bicycle seems to be having a moment, with more people than ever discovering the joy of two wheels.
-And while things are still weird, hopefully they’ll be back to normal soon – just with a lot more new riders who can help advocate for improved cycling infrastructure and increased trail access.
+And while things are still weird, hopefully, they’ll be back to normal soon – just with a lot more new riders who can help advocate for improved cycling infrastructure and increased trail access.

 Like everyone in most industries, we had to adapt.
 The pandemic certainly didn’t slow down the number of launches and exciting new products to cover, it just spread them over the course of the year instead of being lumped into the usual trade show schedule.